 Growing Conditions and General Care

 Spiral Aloe is one of the most ornamental Aloes but extremely difficult to grow in cultivation.
-Plants which have been removed from their habitat usually do not survive for more than a few years.
-It is a criminal offence to remove plants or seed of Spiral Aloe from the natural habitat or to buy plants from roadside vendors.
+Plants that have been removed from their habitat usually do not survive for more than a few years.
+It is a criminal offense to remove plants or seeds of Spiral Aloe from the natural habitat or to buy plants from roadside vendors.

-With a proper care, Spiral Aloe can be cultivated successfully outside of its native habitat.
+With proper care, Spiral Aloe can be cultivated successfully outside of its native habitat.
 It is a fast-growing plant that can reach full size in 5 or 6 years.
-If plants don’t receive proper growing conditions will die despite all efforts.
+If plants do not receive proper growing conditions will die despite all efforts.

-It needs well drained soil, and grows best on a steep slope.
+It needs well-drained soil and grows best on a steep slope.
 It prefers light shade and does not like really high temperatures.
-Plants need to be protected from hot temperatures and do most growing in spring and autumn.
+Plants need to be protected from hot temperatures and do most growing in spring and fall.
 It might not thrive in consistently hot areas, especially if nights are also warm.
-Mature plants are said to handle 10°F (-12°C) as well as snow, although younger plants should be protected from hard freezes.
-Water moderately when in growth from spring to early autumn and very sparingly when dormant.
+Mature plants are said to handle 10 °F (-12 °C) as well as snow, although younger plants should be protected from hard freezes.
+Water moderately when in growth from spring to early fall and very sparingly when dormant.
 Apply a balanced liquid fertilizer 2 or 3 times in the growing season.

 - Back to genus Aloe